abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 *Why* are categories defined by those two laws and not some other two (or one, three, four etc.). laws?
 From one standpoint, the answer to that seems obvious --- we study categories because they *work*, I mean, look at how many applications are there.

-But at the same time category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law --- and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice (due to a phenomenon called "emergence")).
-Or you can add one more law and get yet another theory, so if this specific set of laws works better than any other, then this fact demands an explanation.
+But at the same time category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law --- and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice).
+Or you can add one more law and get yet another theory (by the way, there are indeed such laws that refine the ones), so if this specific set of laws works better than any other, then this fact demands an explanation.
 Not a *mathematical* explanation (e.g. we cannot prove that this theory is better than some other one), but an explanation nevertheless.
 What follows is *my* attempt to provide such an explanation, regarding the laws of *identity* and *associativity*.

 Identity and isomorphisms
 ===

 The reason the identity law is required is by far the more obvious one.
 We need to have a morphism that does nothing?
 It's because morphisms are the basic building blocks of our language, we need the identity morphism to be able to speak properly.
-For example, once we have the concept of identity morphism defined, we can define a category-theoretic definition of an *isomorphism*, based on it (which is important, because the concept of an isomorphism is very important for category theory):
+For example, once we have the concept of identity morphism defined, we can define a category-theoretic definition of an *isomorphism*, based on it (which is important, because the concept of an isomorphism is very important for category theory).

 Like we said in the previous chapter, an isomorphism between two objects ($A$ and $B$) consists of two morphisms --- ($A → B$.  and $B → A$) such that their compositions are equivalent to the identity functions of the respective objects.
 Formally, objects $A$ and $B$ are isomorphic if there exist morphisms $f: A → B$ and $g: B → A$ such that $f \circ g = ID_{B}$ and $g \circ f = ID_{A}$.